The following post was written by guest blogger Melissa Cornett, Gamma Iota–Mercer University.

 Be active in the conversation.

 Smile, interact, ask questions and be a great listener.
-After a few days, it can be exhausting to be active and engaged in a conversation—but any pep in your step can make a difference and impact a Potential New Member.
+After a few days, it can be exhausting to be active and engaged in a conversation—but any pep in your step can make a difference.
+We promise sorority members are tired, too—even if they don’t show it.

 Treat the conversation as you would with a dear friend.
 Deeper interactions can result in better understanding and will help you remember each young woman from each round.
-As the PNM will also have many conversations each day, a genuine conversation will be remembered much more easily.
+As a PNM, you will also have many conversations each day.
+A genuine conversation will be remembered much more easily.

 Remember the Five F’s: Friends, Family, Fun, Future and Favorites